 Special thanks to Dr. Cynthia Orosco for her contribution researching and developing this content.
 Additional research and proofing by Lisa Maue.

-As early as the 1940s, college classes were held in Ruidoso.
-State and private institutions from across the country looked to the area to establish campuses here.
+As early as the 1940s, college classes were held in Ruidoso, New Mexico.
 A county-wide survey, conducted in 1983 by Eastern New Mexico University, confirmed that the residents wanted a local college that would offer both academic classes and vocational training.
 By 1989, several local organizations including the Ruidoso Board of Education, Ruidoso Rotary Club and local ENMU alumni, secured a commitment from ENMU to establish an off-campus center in Ruidoso.
 By 1991, ENMU-Ruidoso was a reality.
-Initial funding was secured through the legislature with assistance from State Representative John Underwood.
+Initial funding was secured through the state legislature.
 Community efforts culminated in a mil levy passing in a three-to-one favorable vote.
 The growing impetus for a new college resulted in another vote four years later with a 9-to-1 voter approval to increase the mill levy from 1 to 2 mils.

-In 2005, ENMU-Ruidoso was legislatively approved as a Branch Campus of ENMU-Portales.
-At this time, Dr. Michael Elrod had succeeded Dr. Miller as Dean of ENMU-Ruidoso.
-The challenges of academic development and oversight, faculty hiring, and related academic procedures shifted to the now-Provost Dr. Elrod.
+In 2005, ENMU-Ruidoso was legislatively approved as a Branch Campus of ENMU Portales.
+At this time, Dr. Michael Elrod was Dean of ENMU-Ruidoso.
+The challenges of academic development and oversight, faculty hiring, and related academic procedures shifted to Dr. Elrod.
 He was entrusted with a budget separate from the main Portales campus.
 This autonomy allowed the college to secure emergency capital outlay funding for campus renovations that came in handy when a large section of the south wall of the campus collapsed after the unusually wet monsoon season of 2006.
 Renovations had been underway when the wall caved in.
 Projected increases in the number of students and plans for new programs necessitated the addition of classrooms, offices for faculty, lab and library space, a culinary kitchen and construction trades shop.
 These improvements were made possible through the political wrangling of capital improvement funds from Santa Fe.

 Among the innovations in curriculum was the introduction of online classes.
 Students from not only rural Lincoln County but from across the world attend classes at ENMU-Ruidoso through their computers.
 Additional certificate and degree programs were launched in fields including construction trades, hospitality and tourism and culinary arts and natural resources.
 The result of these changes translated into an increase in enrollment from 600 to over 1,000 students.